svmiller/svmiller.github.io/_posts/2016-05-06-everybody-writes-academic.md

 ## Shed High School Rules

-Handley dedicated this topic her third chapter but I think it's worth summarizing first.
-Writing incentives, formats and even some rules that students learned in middle school or high school do not translate to being a good writer in college or beyond.
+Handley dedicated this topic as her third chapter but I think it's worth summarizing first.
+Writing incentives, formats and even some rules that students learned in high school do not translate to being a good writer in college or beyond.

 The five-paragraph essay is illustrative of the problem.
 This format is so ubiquitous that it is one of few things I remember from high school.
 It's also the format on the SAT college entrance exam.
 The problems with it are multiple.
 For one, students may have learned that this format [rewards (and thus encourages) vocabulary and long-winded bombast](http://www.nytimes.com/2014/03/09/magazine/the-story-behind-the-sat-overhaul.html).
 It even courages students to flub basic facts in pursuit of paper length.
 Retired MIT researcher [Les Perelman](http://lesperelman.com/) found that paper length correlated with SAT essay score more than any factor.
 He cynically encouraged students to exploit that for the sake of the SAT.